State Policies

 getOkButtonPolicyActionContainer

-Returns the Policy Action Container that will control the state of the dialog’s OK
+Returns the Policy Action Container that will control the state of the dialog’s OK or Save button.

 //com.elasticpath.cmclient.catalog/src/main/java/com/elasticpath/cmclient/catalog/dialogs/catalog/VirtualCatalogDialog.java